boxyhq/website/docs/jackson/deploy/npm-library.md

 };

-// SAML connection API.
+// SSO connections API.
 You should pass this route through your authentication checks, do not expose this on the public interface without proper authentication in place. router.post('/api/v1/connections', async (req, res) => {
   const { isSAML, isOIDC } = strategyChecker(req);
   try {